aleromano92/old-deprecated-aleromano.com/_posts/renovated-home-office/index.md

 ![Starting point](../assets/blog/renovate-home-office/starting.jpeg)

-An horizontal desk 160x60cm, an external monitor, keyboard and mouse.
-In this picture you can see my old Surface 3 (I sold it) and my books and notebooks while studying for my degree.
+A horizontal desk 160x60cm, an external monitor, keyboard and mouse.
+In this picture, you can see my old Surface 3 (I sold it) and my books and notebooks while studying for my degree.

 ## The cons

 - The chair did not have lumbar support.
-- I could not lay my arms on the desk while typing, because desk was not large enough: the keyboard was too close to desk border.
+- I could not lay my arms on the desk while typing, because the desk was not large enough: the keyboard was too close to the desk border.
 - The keyboard was an old (but good) apple Keyboard with a Mighty Mouse.
 - 🔊 I had no external speakers nor microphone, so my day was always wearing in-ear headphones (a Sony pair which I really love [amzn.to/3pH7TwQ](https://amzn.to/3pH7TwQ) ).
-- 💅🏻 I did have lot of shadows and light coming from the left, making me not looking good in webcam.
+- 💅🏻 I did have a lot of shadows and light coming from the left, making me not look good on the webcam.
 - ❗The room was shared with my wife: her desk was on the opposite side of the room. but we had problems when we both attended meetings.
-Plus, we used that room as closet so it was a bit messy.
+Plus, we used that room as a closet so it was a bit messy.

 ## Start renovating